aid4mh/QPrism/docs/index.rst

 **To be filled in, current statement of need is a bit subjective and need modification in my opinion.**

-Check out the :doc:`usage` section for further information, including how to :ref:`install` the project.
+Check out the :doc:`usage` section for further information, including the :ref:`install` of the project.

 .. note::